-Vetted Biz is the leading platform for accessible and analytical data on franchises and businesses available in the U.S. Our research team has reviewed over 2,900 franchises and knows the key facts and data that signal a successful Businesses owned and operated by separate entities or investors through contracts with the parent company... system.
+Vetted Biz is the leading platform for accessible and analytical data on franchises and businesses available in the U.S. Our research team has reviewed over 2,900 franchises and knows the key facts and data that signal a successful A franchise is when a business (franchisor) allows a party (franchisee) to acquire its know-how, procedures, processes, trademarks, intellectual property, use of its business model, brand and rights to sell its products and services.
+The franchisee signs a contract (franchise agreement) with the franchisor to acquire the franchise and generally has a territory granted to operate.... system.
 Upon extensive review using a number of internet research tools, our team was able to compile a short list of the “Top 20 Most Popular Franchises in the United States.”
 In the article below, we review the business model proposed by one of these 20 franchises: 7-Eleven, as well as the requirements that encompass its franchise application process.

 7-Eleven began its story in 1927, when Joe C. Thompson – then an employee of the Southland Ice Company in Dallas, Texas – began selling milk, bread and eggs across its stores that until then were only selling ice blocks.
 With the growing success of the store’s innovation, Joe Thompson was eventually able to buy Southland Ice Company which was then converted to Southland Corporation – a company focused on opening convenience stores across the state.
 By 1946, the new store model had increased dramatically across a number of locations, and this initial success led the stores to extend their opening hours from 7am until 11pm, seven days a week – hence, the store’s name.
 Franchising began in 1964 after the Southland Corporation purchased an additional 126 Speedee Mart franchised convenience stores in California that were eventually incorporated into 7-Eleven’s business model.
 Today, 7-Eleven currently has more than 9,000 stores across the United States and additional units across a number of continents such as Europe, Asia and Oceania.
 7-Eleven’s continues to this day, to be headquartered in Dallas, Texas and is now run by its President and CEO, Joseph DePinto, who has served in this position since December 2005.